Vincent Price’s Minestrone is a winter warmer

 Share This:

-Yes!
-You heard it right – there’s now a paperback edition of Supper with the Stars.
-Having had so many requests for the cookbook and practically selling out of the full-colour limited edition hardback – though we do have some left via the VP Store – we have produced a print on demand version, available only through Amazon.
+Did you know there’s now a paperback and digital edition of Supper with the Stars.
+Having had so many requests for the cookbook and practically selling out of the full-colour limited edition hardback – though we do have some left via the VP Store – we have produced a print-on-demand version and a digital version, available from Amazon everywhere.

-This black and white softcover version omits the galleries and adds a couple of pages at the back where you can write your own notes.
+This black-and-white softcover version omits the galleries and adds a couple of pages at the back where you can write your own notes.
 It’s what we like to call ‘the kitchen-friendly edition’, so now you can keep your hardback copy all pristine and use this one without fear of getting it stained.
+Better still, you can download the digital version, which allows you to scan for your favourite recipes in the book quickly and easily via a tablet or your phone.

-Here are some links to a few Amazon stores where you can get your copy of the paperback edition.
+Here are some links to a few Amazon stores where you can order the paperback and digital editions.
 But wherever you are, just type in the title: Supper with the Stars, and you’ll see it pop up.

 (UNITED STATES): https://amzn.to/3aoQ7K1